+Authors:

-Authors: Dr Tim Helliwell, University of Liverpool Dr Julia Woolgar, University of Liverpool
+Dr Tim Helliwell, University of Liverpool Dr Julia Woolgar, University of Liverpool

-Unique document number G113 Document name Dataset for histopathology reporting of mucosal malignancies of the larynx Version number 1 Produced by Dr Tim Helliwell and Dr Julia Woolgar, University of Liverpool Date active November 2013 Date for review November 2014 Comments This document supersedes the 2005 document, Datasets for histopathology reports on head and neck carcinomas and salivary neoplasms (2 nd edition).
+Unique document number G111 Document name Dataset for histopathology reporting of mucosal malignancies of the pharynx Version number 2 Produced by Dr Tim Helliwell and Dr Julia Woolgar, University of Liverpool Date active November 2013 Date for review November 2014 Comments This document supersedes the 2005 document, Datasets for histopathology reports on head and neck carcinomas and salivary neoplasms (2 nd edition).
 In accordance with the College's pre-publications policy, it was put on The Royal College of Pathologists' website for consultation from 24 October to 21 November 2011.
-Fifteen items of feedback were received and the authors considered them and amended the document as appropriate.
+Sixteen items of feedback were received and the authors considered them and amended the document as appropriate.
 Please email publications@rcpath.org if you wish to see the responses and comments.
-The authors and sub-specialty advisor reviewed this document in November 2013 and made no changes.
+The authors and sub-specialty advisor reviewed this document in November 2013 and added guidance on SNOMED coding at the end of Section 6.3.
 Dr Suzy Lishman Vice-President for Advocacy and Communications